-- 10.4a Fifth Amendment, dated as of February 24, 1995, to amended and restated credit agreement by and between the Registrant and the several banks and financial institutions (incorporated by reference to the Company's Annual Report on Form 10-K for the year ended November 30, 1994). - 10.4b Second Amended and Restated Credit Agreement among Audiovox Corporation and its lenders dated May 5, 1995 (incorporated by reference to the Company's Current Report on Form 8-K dated May 5, 1995). - Purchase Agreement dated March 8, 1994 and Registration Rights Agreement dated as of March 15, 1994, by and between the Registrant and Oppenheimer & Co., Inc., Furman Selz Incorporated and Chemical Securities, Inc. (incorporated by reference to the Company's Current Report on Form 8-K dated March 15, 1994). - 10.6 Initial Option, Second Option and Voting Rights Agreement by and between Registrant and Alan Goldfield (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.7 Offering Memorandum in Connection with Audiovox Corporation Warrants for the Purchase of One Share of Class A Common Stock, dated as of April 12, 1995, as supplemented in Supplement No. 1, dated May 1, 1995 (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.8 Warrant Agreement, dated as of May 9, 1995, between Audiovox Corporation and Continental Stock Transfer & Trust Company, as Warrant Agent (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.9 Registration Rights Agreement, dated as of May 9, 1995, between Audiovox Corporation and certain purchasers of Audiovox Corporation warrants (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 11 Statement of Computation of Income (Loss) Per Common Share (Page 74 herein). - 21 Subsidiaries of the Registrant (Page 75 herein).
+- 10.4a Fifth Amendment, dated as of February 24, 1995, to amended and restated credit agreement by and between the Registrant and the several banks and financial institutions (incorporated by reference to the Company's Annual Report on Form 10-K for the year ended November 30, 1994). - 10.4b Second Amended and Restated Credit Agreement among Audiovox Corporation and its lenders dated May 5, 1995 (incorporated by reference to the Company's Current Report on Form 8-K dated May 5, 1995). - 10.5 Purchase Agreement dated March 8, 1994 and Registration Rights Agreement dated as of March 15, 1994, by and between the Registrant and Oppenheimer & Co., Inc., Furman Selz Incorporated and Chemical Securities, Inc. (incorporated by reference to the Company's Current Report on Form 8-K dated March 15, 1994). - 10.6 Initial Option, Second Option and Voting Rights Agreement by and between Registrant and Alan Goldfield (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.7 Offering Memorandum in Connection with Audiovox Corporation Warrants for the Purchase of One Share of Class A Common Stock, dated as of April 12, 1995, as supplemented in Supplement No. 1, dated May 1, 1995 (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.8 Warrant Agreement, dated as of May 9, 1995, between Audiovox Corporation and Continental Stock Transfer & Trust Company, as Warrant Agent (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993). - 10.9 Registration Rights Agreement, dated as of May 9, 1995, between Audiovox Corporation and certain purchasers of Audiovox Corporation warrants (incorporated by reference to the Company's Current Report on Form 8-K dated December 23, 1993).